KPInc425/odin-tasks/README.md

 #Todo

--Display Priority editing element when button is depressed -display project selection dropdown when edit button for project is depressed -Refacter AddEditButtonsSelected_EL into smaller modules for each function
+-create new task array from currently displayed project (getProjectDataFromCards.js) -Display Priority editing element when button is depressed -display project selection dropdown when edit button for project is depressed -Refacter AddEditButtonsSelected_EL into smaller modules for each function